RutaTang/Hotpot/README.md

 ## Tutorial

-In this tutorial, we will build a simple blog web.
+In this tutorial, we will build a simple poll web.

 ## Document